José Miguel Insulza: Exile in Mexico

 Following the 1973 Chilean coup d'état, Insulza was prohibited from re-entering Chile (he had been at an international conference in Paris at the time).
 He spent the next 15 years in exile, living first in Rome, Italy from 1974 to 1981 and then in Mexico from 1981 to 1988.
 There, he worked as a researcher, eventually becoming the Director of the United States Studies Institute at the Centro de Investigación y Docencia Económicas (CIDE).
 He also taught at the National Autonomous University of Mexico, the Universidad Iberoamericana, and the Diplomatic Studies Institute.
 He has written numerous publications in his field.

 He joined the Socialist Party of Chile in 1985.

 Return to Chile

 Insulza returned to Chile in early 1988 and joined the Concertación coalition of left-leaning political parties as a member of the Socialist Party.
 Following the end of military rule, Insulza was appointed Chilean Ambassador for International Cooperation in 1990.
 He became Director of Multilateral Economic Affairs at the Ministry of Foreign Affairs and Vice President of the International Cooperation Agency (AGCI) some time later.
 He became a member of the Chilean Association of Political Science, the Bar Association, and the Chilean Council of International Relations.

 On March 11, 1994, Insulza became Undersecretary of Foreign Affairs under president Eduardo Frei Ruiz-Tagle.
 On September 20, 1994, he rose to the position of Minister of Foreign Affairs.

+Insulza quickly accepted the unfavorable and disputed ruling regarding the Laguna del Desierto dispute, which awarded the vast majority of the territory to Argentina.

+He was a promoter of the controversial 1998 agreement regarding the Southern Patagonian Ice Field dispute which sought to redraw the boundary already defined 100 years ago by the surveyors of both countries, together with María Teresa Infante Caffi, then director of the DIFROL.

 On June 22, 1999, he became Minister Secretary-General of the Presidency.
 On March 11, 2000, he took office as Minister of the Interior under president Ricardo Lagos.